 The waterfalls border three countries, which are: Brazil, Argentina, and Paraguay.
 Accessing the falls from the Brazil and Argentina side is the most accessible way of visiting – and the safest.
 Brazil and Argentina have airport and transport routes, and the scenic cities on either side of the falls are well-functioning.
 Although the falls actually lie within Argentine territory, the surrounding countries offer interesting vistas and commanding views of the falls.

 Iguassú Falls sits in the heart of a rainforest which has been preserved by both Brazil and Argentina.
 This inland rainforest is actually one of the last remaining rainforests in South America and has a unique biome with over 450 species of bird, of which includes 4 types of toucan and eagles, herons, and the rare black-fronted piping guan.
 The park has abundant Cockspur coral trees, the national flower of Argentina.
 Jaguars, tapirs, Giant otters and other mammals dwell deep within this sub-tropical national park.

-The Argentine Park side of the falls were designated a UNESCO World Heritage Site in 1984.
-Shortly after Argentina received this status, the Brazil side of the park gained their World Heritage status.
+The Argentine Park side of the falls was designated a UNESCO World Heritage Site in 1984.
+Shortly after Argentina received this status, the Brazil side of the park gained its World Heritage status.
 Nearly 30 years later the falls were selected as one of the “New Seven Wonders of Nature”.

 Don’t skip out on a trip to Iguassu when you head to South America.